pulsar-edit/documentation/docs/using-pulsar/pulsar-basics.md

 The UI themes control the style of UI elements like the tabs and the tree view, while the syntax themes control the syntax highlighting of text you load into the editor.
 To change the syntax or UI theme, simply pick something different in the appropriate dropdown list.

 There are also hundreds of themes on the [Pulsar Package Repository](https://web.pulsar-edit.dev) that you can choose from if you want something different.
-Customizing a theme in [Style Tweaks](TODO) and creating your own theme in [Creating a Theme](TODO) will be covered later.
+Customizing a theme in [Style Tweaks](/customize-pulsar/style-tweaks/) and creating your own theme in [Developing a Theme](/developing-for-pulsar/developing-a-theme/) will be covered later.

 ### Soft Wrap